Gustė Gurčinaitė

 Doctor of Philosophy (DPhil) in Geography and the Environment

-Planning for a Just Transition: the Politics and Governance of Justice in the European Union's Energy Policy
+Planning for a Just Transition in the European Union's Energy and Climate Policy

 Academic Profile

-Gustė Gurčinaitė is a DPhil student in the Environmental Change Institute and the Smith School of Enterprise and the Environment and a Rhodes Scholar.
-Gustė's DPhil research bridges the environmental, energy, and social sciences.
-Focusing on energy transition policy in the European Union, her work analyzes how to achieve a 'Just Transition' to clean energy futures.
+Gustė Gurčinaitė is a DPhil candidate in the Environmental Change Institute and the Smith School of Enterprise and the Environment and a first Lithuanian Rhodes Scholar.

-Gustė holds an MSc in Environmental Change and Management from the University of Oxford, where she graduated with Distinction.
-Her Master's thesis, developed in partnership with Vilnius City Municipality in Lithuania, investigated social justice risks within the city's planned clean energy transition policy.
-She also earned a BA in Political Science from New York University Abu Dhabi, graduating with a summa cum laude.
+Gustė holds an MSc in Environmental Change and Management from the University of Oxford, graduating with Distinction, and a BA in Political Science from New York University Abu Dhabi, where she graduated summa cum laude.

 Guste Gurcinaite